verbrio/mcp-golang/README.md

 mcp-golang is an unofficial implementation of the [Model Context Protocol](https://modelcontextprotocol.io/) in Go.

-Write MCP servers in golang with a few lines of code.
+Write MCP servers and clients in golang with a few lines of code.

 Docs at [https://mcpgolang.com](https://mcpgolang.com)